Where is Steven Reid now?

-After Reid had officially hung up his boots he immediately joined up with Clarke at Championship side Reading as their first team coach.
+During his time at West Bromwich Albion, manager Steve Clarke encouraged Reid to assist with the coaching of the club’s under 21’s side and after he officially hung up his boots he immediately joined up with Clarke at Championship side Reading as their first team coach.

 Having spent two successful seasons with the Berkshire club, including a play off final defeat by penalties to Huddersfield, Reid surprisingly left in July 2017 to ‘pursue new opportunities and challenges’.

-In September 2017, Reid made a return to football as new Crystal Palace manager Roy Hodgson’s first team coach but he left after a year for personal reasons.
+In September 2017, he made a return to football as new Crystal Palace manager Roy Hodgson’s first team coach but he left after a year for personal reasons.

 During this period at Palace he graduated from the The FA’s highest coaching qualification – The FA Level 5 (UEFA Pro) in Coaching Football course.

 Reid made a brief return to football coaching in November 2018 as interim first-team coach at AFC Wimbledon but this was only a temporary position helping out their interim manager Simon Bassey.